-Figure 17 Screenshot of the Orphadata platform, redesigned in 2018
+Figure 16 Screenshot of the Orphadata platform

-Via this platform, which was redesigned in 2018, Orphanet datasets have been made directly accessible in a reusable format since June 2011.
+Via this platform Orphanet datasets have been made directly accessible in a reusable format since June 2011.
 The data sets are available in seven languages: English, French, German, Italian, Portuguese, Spanish, Dutch, Polish and in Czech (available from 2018).
-Part of the datasets are available freely via a Creative Commons licence (CC BY 4.0 from the start of 2019), and some are available via signature of a Data Transfer Agreement for academic research (Table 7) or a licence agreement for for-profit organisations/companies (table 8).
+Part of the datasets are available freely via a Creative Commons licence (CC BY 4.0 from the start of 2019), and some are available via signature of a Data Transfer Agreement for academic research (Table 7) or a licence agreement for for-profit organisations/companies (Table 8).